adamstallard/modest/README.md

 };
 var out = modest.render('contact',contact);
 ```
-* Data can also be supplied with local or remote files
+* Or supply data from local or remote files

 ```xml
 <contact data="bob.json"/>
 <contact remotedata="http://websitedata/contacts/mary"/>
 ```
+* Compose new modules from existing modules and html
-* Pass parameters to nested modules using [passthrough parameters](https://github.com/sweedl/modest/wiki/Documentation#wiki-passthrough-parameters).
+* Pass parameters to inner modules using [passthrough parameters](https://github.com/sweedl/modest/wiki/Documentation#wiki-passthrough-parameters).
-This is a much easier syntax than the one used for passing parameters to nested templates or partials in other languages.
+This is a much easier syntax than trying to forward parameters to nested templates or partials in other languages.
   * [See Documentation and Example](https://github.com/sweedl/modest/wiki/Documentation#wiki-passthrough-parameters)

-###Installation Notes
+###Installation Notes<a id="installation-notes"/>

 Modest depends on [node.js](https://github.com/joyent/node), but you don't need to use node.js in any other part of your project.